cseptesting/floatcsep/docs/tutorials/case_g.rst

 Model
 -----

-The experiment's complexity increases from time-independent to dependent mostly because we now need a **Model** (source code) to generate forecasts that changes for every time-window.
-The model main components are:
+Transitioning from time-independent to dependent models increases an experiment's complexity because we now need a **Model** (source code) to generate forecasts that change for every time-window.
+A **Model**'s main components are:

 * **Input**: The input consists in input **data** and **arguments**.